Semi-Tough: Preparation

 Burt Reynolds began training with Kris Kristofferson to get in shape before film production.
 Before work began on the film, actor Bert Convy attended one of Werner Erhard's est training sessions to prepare for his role as B.E.A.T. seminar leader Friedrich Bismark.
 Pro football stars were hired to give realism to the film, including John Matuszak, Paul Hornung, Joe Kapp, and Ed "Too Tall" Jones.
 The football scenes were shot at the Cotton Bowl.

 Parodies of self-improvement, new religions

 Bernstein and Ritchie's modified screenplay based on Jenkins' book includes a storyline with "satiric jabs" at new religions, self-improvement, and the Human Potential Movement.
 A form of Rolfing is also parodied in the film by Lotte Lenya, whose character Clara Pelf is seen as a spoof of "a Rolf-like masseuse".
-Big Ed Bookman is seen crawling around on all fours practicing something called "creep therapy" or "movagenics".
+Big Ed Bookman (Robert Preston) is seen crawling around on all fours practicing something called "creep therapy" or "movagenics".
 Movagenics is seen in the film as a way for individuals to find their "lost center of consciousness".
-Big Ed Bookman is also shown proselytizing for "Movagenics", a fictional group in the film which TIME referred to in its review as both a cult and a new faith.
+Big Ed Bookman is also shown proselytizing for "Movagenics", a fictional group in the film which Time referred to in its review as both a cult and a new faith.